1990 Acura Integra RS “The A Car”

 1977 Honda Civic CVCC “The Peanut”

-This was the team’s first foray into front wheel drive and it turned out to be a success winning numerous races with the SCCA.
-It served as the inspiration for the team to race in the Honda Challenge series.
+This was the team’s first foray into front wheel drive and it turned out to be a success, winning numerous races with the SCCA.
+It served as the inspiration for the team to race in the Honda Challenge series many years later.